Aboriginal and Torres Strait Islander Australians are respectfully advised that this page contains the names and images of people who have now died.

 Afterword: Dr H.C.
 ‘Nugget’ Coombs was my grandfather.

 As a child I had no idea the influence that he had in Australia as an iconic public servant, a role that he believed in and was committed to.
 He had a quiet determination to shift the country's consciousness, to recognise our inherent rights and deep spiritual connect to this land, as First Nations people.

 I was born Susan Calma and became Susan Coombs after being adopted at the age of three after being removed as part of the practices of the day, we are known as the Stolen Generations.

 Through my eyes he was a man of honour and integrity, a ‘white warrior’ as the Yolngu people referred to him, to me he was grandpa.
-He was an advocated for a inclusive nation, one that embraced the rich heritage and narrative that pre-dated 1788 , he wanted an Australia where there was prosperity for all.
+He was an advocate for an inclusive nation, one that embraced the rich heritage and narrative that pre-dated 1788; he wanted an Australia where there was prosperity for all.

 Grandpa's unique style was to gathering people to collaborate and shape our society and his legacy lives on through all the institutions that he helped create.
 He was before his time with regards to us as the ‘Original’ people of this land pushing for a Treaty and Native Title, well before it was fashionable and decades before the Reconciliation movement.
-One questions whether he would have approved of it or not?
-It has certainly kept us busy for the past 3 decades and now we are trying to find our ‘Hearth’ with a statement written in Uluru.
+One question is whether he would have approved of it or not.
+It has certainly kept us busy for the past 3 decades and now we are trying to find our ‘Heart’ with a statement written in Uluru.